garrandall/popular-music-data/tracks/go-your-own-way-glee-cast.md

 (You can call it another lonely day)

-Ooh!
-Ooh!
-Ooh!
+Oh OOhOhOh

-Ooh!
+Oh
 You can go, you can go
-Ooh!
-(You can call it another lonely day)
+Oh (You can call it another lonely day)
 Call it another lonely day, yeah (You can go your own way) Go your own way